learn-co-curriculum/programming-univbasics-expression-and-evaluation-defined/README.md

 The _operator_: is `/`

 In this example, there is only one operator.
 It's certainly possible for expressions to have multiple operators like `100 + 10 - 3`.
-Here the _operators_ are `+` and `-`.
+In this example, the _operators_ are `+` and `-`.

 ## Identify Core Operators in Ruby

 Here's a table of other operators and their operations.
-Fortunately, all these operators are either the same or nearly the same as their mathematical partner, so you probably know all the operators you're going to need for the near term.
+Fortunately, all these operators are either the same or nearly the same as their mathematical partner, so you probably know all the operators you're going to need to get started.

 |Operator|Operation|Note|
 |--------|---------|----|